CamilleRungette/agro-league/README.md

 ## Improvements

 The project could be improved by:
-- Being able to go back to past searches
+- Being able to go back to old researches
-- Displaying several movies after the search
+- Displaying several movies after the research
 - Having a "favorite" option

 ## Modules